 The future of engineering education hinges on reform.
-The broken education model must better fit employer requirements and the digital age.
+Our outdated education model needs to suit the digital age and what employers want.

-I’ve learned much more on my own than I ever day in the ivory towers.
-I know countless new engineers too, who were deer caught in the headlights in their first job.
-This shouldn’t ever be the case.
+Honestly, I’ve learned way more on my own than I ever did within the ivory towers.
+And I know I’m not alone—countless new engineers feel like deer caught in headlights at their first job.
+This simply shouldn’t happen.

-The future of engineering education needs reform, or it’ll become disrupted or obsolete.
+The future of engineering education calls for a serious overhaul; otherwise, it risks becoming disrupted or obsolete.

 The old employment model for teaching junior engineers

-Elon didn’t end there.
-He added, “I think college is basically for fun and to prove that you can do your chores, but they’re not for learning.”
+Back in 2021, he had almost 100,000 employees at Tesla alone, and he wanted to drop the college degree requirements from their recruiting materials.
+He called it “absurd.”
+And he didn’t stop there, saying, “I think college is basically for fun and to prove that you can do your chores, but they’re not for learning.”

-To top it off, he said, “I don’t consider going to college evidence of exceptional ability.”
-He then continues with examples of Bill Gates and Steve Jobs.
+He even went as far as saying, “I don’t consider going to college evidence of exceptional ability,” using Bill Gates and Steve Jobs as examples.

-Both Bill and Steve are exceptions to college being unnecessary.
-But it also highlights how inefficient college is today.
-Musk elaborated on this stating, “everything is available, basically for free.
+Now, I know, those guys are the exception, not the rule.
+But it does highlight how inefficient college has become.
+Musk put it perfectly: “everything is available, basically for free.
 You can learn anything you want for free.”

-We’ll now go over the 8 changes needed for the future of engineering education.
+So, let’s dive into the 8 changes we need to see for the future of engineering education.

 - Using industry standards for drafting, assembly, and design

-- Asking questions to the client to better understand a project’s scope
+- Asking clients the right questions to better understand a project’s scope

-- Analyzing limited project data and gathering necessary additional data
+- Analyzing scarce project data and hunting for extra information

 Learning from real-world industry problems

-Randomly pairing students in small and large groups are more impactful.
-You’re forced out of your comfort zone, especially for introverted engineers.
-In the process, you level up your social skills.
+Instead, randomly pairing students in both small and large groups is far more impactful.
+It pushes everyone out of their comfort zone, especially introverted engineers, and helps develop social skills.

 - Engineering writing style guide – 6 things to know